Louisville Metro Council

 The Louisville Metro Council is the city council of Louisville, Kentucky (Louisville Metro).
 It was formally established in January 2003 upon the merger of the former City of Louisville with Jefferson County and replaced the city's Board of Aldermen and the county's Fiscal Court (three county commissioners).
 Louisville City Hall houses the offices and chambers of the council.

-The Metro Council consists of twenty-six seats corresponding to districts apportioned by population throughout Jefferson County.
+Louisville's Metro Council consists of twenty-six seats corresponding to districts apportioned by population throughout Jefferson County.
 Although all cities in Jefferson County, apart from Louisville, retained their status after the merger, their residents are represented on Metro Council and vote alongside other county residents.
 The seats come up for reelection every four years, using a staggered process so that only half of the seats are up every two years.